Back to: Trading with Smart Money

 - Application of Technical Analysis

-Technical analysis is the study of past market price action to try to gauge what the market might do in the future.
+Technical analysis is the study of past market price actions to gauge what the market might do in the future.

 Technical Analysis – Assumptions